Free Independence and Unitary Design from Random Matrix Product Unitaries: Discussion

-Next, we foresee direct implications regarding quantum advantage in the generation of random unitaries.
-Previous work indicates that properties of quantum states, and related quantities expressible as Born probabilities, can be replicated efficiently using an area-law tensor network~\cite{schuster2024randomun,cui2025unitarydesignsnearlyoptimal}.
-Our results indicate that moreover, the free independence of observables can be replicated with similar cost.
+Next, we foresee direct implications regarding \emph{quantum advantage in the generation of random unitaries}.
+Beyond unitary design properties being reachable with polynomial bond dimension~\cite{schuster2024randomun,cui2025unitarydesignsnearlyoptimal}, our results indicate that also free independence of relevant observables can be replicated with similar cost.
 This prompts the question of which quantities can witness the genuine complexity of deep, random quantum circuits?
-OTOCs of traceless observables seem to be one key example.
-Our results motivate the development of more refined randomness diagnostics and distance measures that capture the emergence of freeness in multitime correlations.
-Relating freeness to the simulability of Heisenberg operators~\cite{Prosen2007,dowling2025} is an interesting direction along these lines: how does the generation of non-classical resources impact the statistics of multitime correlations~\cite{dowling2023scrambling,Dowlin2024LOE-OSRE}?
+OTOCs of traceless or global observables seem to be examples.
+Our results therefore motivate the development of more refined randomness diagnostics and distance measures that capture the emergence of freeness in multitime correlations.
+Relating freeness to the simulability of Heisenberg operators~\cite{Prosen2007,dowling2025} is an interesting research direction along these lines: How does the generation of non-classical resources impact the statistics of multitime correlations~\cite{dowling2023scrambling,Dowlin2024LOE-OSRE}?\\